Commando (1985 film): Plot

 With evidence discovered in Cooke's car, Matrix and Cindy break into a nearby warehouse owned by Arius that supplies weapons for his army.
 They learn where Jenny is being held after tracing Arius's island (San Nicolas Island) base using a coastal region map.
 Matrix breaks into a surplus store to equip himself with military weaponry, but is arrested by the police.
 Cindy helps him escape, and after commandeering a seaplane from a nearby Arius-controlled marina, Matrix and Cindy land the plane off the coast of Arius' island hideout.
-Matrix instructs Cindy to contact General Kirby and then proceeds to Arius's villa, killing Arius's entire army.
-Arius emerges and engages Matrix in a gunfight until Matrix kills Arius.
+Matrix instructs Cindy to contact General Kirby and then proceeds to Arius's villa, killing Arius and his army.
 Jenny escapes to the villa's basement but is eventually recaptured by Bennett.
 Matrix tracks them down, and after a lengthy showdown, Matrix finally kills Bennett by impaling him with a steam pipe.
 Kirby arrives with a military detachment and asks Matrix to rejoin the unit, but Matrix declines and departs the island aboard the seaplane with Jenny and Cindy.